-Total estimated withdrawal of water from wells in Cedar Valley in 2001 was about 32,000 acre-feet, which is 3,000 acre-feet less than the revised value for 2000 and 2,000 acre-feet less than the average annual withdrawal for 1991-2000 (tables 2 and 3).
+Total estimated withdrawal of water from wells in Cedar Valley in 2002 was about 42,000 acre-feet, which is 10,000 acre-feet more than the value for 2001 and 8,000 acre-feet more than the average annual withdrawal for 1992-2001 (tables 2 and 3).

-The location of wells in Cedar Valley, Iron County, in which the water level was measured during March 2002 is shown in figure 24.
+The location of wells in Cedar Valley, Iron County, in which the water level was measured during March 2003 is shown in figure 24.
 The relation of the water level in selected observation wells to cumulative departure from average annual precipitation at Cedar City Federal Aviation Administration Airport, to annual discharge of Coal Creek near Cedar City, to annual withdrawal from wells, and to concentration of dissolved solids in water from selected wells is shown in figure 25.

-Ground-water levels generally declined from March 1999 to March 2002 in most of Cedar Valley.
-Water-level declines probably resulted from continued large withdrawals for irrigation and public supply and less-than-average streamflow.
+Ground-water levels generally declined from March 1999 to March 2003 in most of Cedar Valley.
+Water-level declines probably resulted from continued large withdrawals for irrigation and public supply and less-than-average streamflow and precipitation.
 Wells in the northern part of Cedar Valley show that water levels generally declined through 1992 and rose slightly from 1993-99.
 Water levels in the central and southern parts of the valley generally rose in the 1980s and generally have declined since 1989.

-Precipitation at Cedar City Federal Aviation Administration Airport in 2001 was 9.96 inches, which is 3.01 inches less than for 2000 and 0.83 inch less than the average annual precipitation for 1951-2001.
-The discharge of Coal Creek was about 23,300 acre-feet in 2001, which is 6,000 acre-feet more than the revised total of 17,300 acre-feet for 2000, and 900 acre-feet less than the average annual discharge for 1936, 1939-2001.
-The concentrations of dissolved solids in wells (C-35-11)31dbd-1, (C-37-12)23acb-1, and (C-37-12)23abd-1 have ranged between 300 and 600 milligrams per liter.
+Precipitation at Cedar City Federal Aviation Administration Airport in 2002 was about 5.2 inches, which is about 4.5 inches less than the revised level for 2001 and about 5.5 inches less than the average annual precipitation for 1951-2002.
+The discharge of Coal Creek was about 7,200 acre-feet in 2002, which is 16,000 acre-feet less than the revised total of 23,200 acre-feet for 2001, and 16,700 acre-feet less than the average annual discharge for 1936, 1939-2002.
+The concentrations of dissolved solids in water from wells (C-35-11)31dbd-1, (C-37-12)23acb-1, and (C-37-12)23abd-1 ranged between 300 and 600 milligrams per liter.

 Figure 24.
-Location of long-term monitoring wells in Cedar Valley, Iron County, in which the water level was measured during March 2002.
+Location of wells in Cedar Valley, Iron County, in which the water level was measured during March 2003.

 Figure 25.
-Relation of water level in selected wells in Cedar Valley, Iron County, to cumulative departure from average annual precipitation at Cedar City Federal Aviation Administration Airport, to annual discharge of Coal Creek near Cedar City, to annual withdrawal from wells, and to concentration of dissolved solids in water from selected wells.
+Relation of water level in selected wells in Cedar Valley, Iron County, to cumulative departure from the average annual precipitation at the Cedar City Federal Aviation Administration Airport, to annual discharge of Coal Creek near Cedar City, to annual withdrawal from wells, and to concentration of dissolved solids in water from selected wells